 \ee where $\{e^{\ii \theta_1}, e^{\ii \theta_2}\}$ are any two of the eigenvalues of $gh^{-1}$, and the third eigenvalue is given by $e^{-\ii(\theta_1+\theta_2)}$ due to the unimodularity of $SU(3)$ group.
 Since $g \in SU(3)^{\mathbb{C}}$, the eigenvalues $\{e^{\ii \theta_1}, e^{\ii \theta_2}\}$ are generally complex numbers.

-\subsection{Asymptotic analysis of $SU(3)$ Coherent States}
+\subsection{Asymptotic analysis of $SU(3)$ coherent states}

-To analysis the hehavior of this $SU(3)$ coherent state in the limit $t\rightarrow 0$, the Poisson summation formular is needed to convert the summation over discrete variables $J_1$ and $J_2$ into integrals over continuous variables.
+To analysis the behavior of this $SU(3)$ coherent state in the limit $t\rightarrow 0$, the Poisson summation formula is needed to convert the summation over discrete variables $J_1$ and $J_2$ into integrals over continuous variables.
 One difficulty arises from the fact that $J_1$ and $J_2$ are both positive integers starting from $1$, rather than all integers.
 The resolution is to rewrite the $J_1$ and $J_2$ to be their absolute values and extend the summation: \be

-\ee When $J_1=J_2=0$ the summand is zero, thus the four times the summation can be written as the extension of the summation to all integers: \be
+\ee When $J_1=J_2=0$ the summand is zero; thus, the four times the summation can be written as the extension of the summation to all integers: \be

 \ee Since the semiclassical limit $t\rightarrow 0$ also corresponds to the limit where $J_1$ and $J_2$ approach infinity, it is reasonable to rewrite the $J_i$ as $j_i/t$ where $1/t$ is defined as a uniform scale of the $J_i$.
 Thus, the coherent state can be rewritten as \be